Eschatologue/CM_wiki/docs/class/druid/forged.md

 When you use this ability on a creature, your attack has an additional effect, determined by which damage type you selected.

 _**Corrosive Blow**_ <br>**:dmg-acid: Acid**{ .dmg-acid .back }
-:   On a hit, the next attack roll against that creature has **:d20-adv: Advantage**{ .d20 } until the start of your next turn.
+:   On a hit, the next attack roll against that creature has **:d20-adv: Advantage**{.d20} until the start of your next turn.

     *Your strikes leave behind sizzling acid, eating through metal and flesh alike.*{ .quote }